rememberSoftwares/yacana/README.md

 You selected the Creamy Confections.
 The average calorie intake for this pastry is 350-400 calories per serving.
 Do you wish to continue?
 Continue ? no

 Please choose one of the above pastries: Hummm.
-The golden one ?
+The golden one?
 You selected the Golden Galettes.
 The average calorie intake for this pastry is approximately 250-300 calories per serving.
 Do you wish to continue?
 Continue ? yes
 Thank you for your order.